SebastianWilson/MLpage/index.md

 *above: randomly chosen k, rates of change, PCA, timeless*

 Neither of these plots were especially illuminating.
-However, patterns of rates of change remain a potential topic for future investigation.
+However, patterns of rates of change remain a potential topic for future investigation and have proven to be useful in certain contexts (see: previous section).

-Clustering analysis has yielded three main takeaways:
+This analysis has yielded three main takeaways:
 1. There are sometimes attractor states that different assets tend to settle into.
 For instance, many days involve a trading volume of 0, while others have randomly distributed trading volume.
 If we can cluster days with low trading volume and remove them from our dataset, this could yield higher fidelity results in later analyses.
 Further cross-data-point analysis needs to be conducted to determine whether there are differences between ETF and stock behavior.
 2. Dense clusters at the core of a plot tend to have a negative or positive correlation relative to the principal axes.
 This possibly gives another way in which to classify objects.
-3. Classifying data by time period is difficult (ideally to identify patterns of overall market behavior) is difficult using only clustering analysis.
+3. Classifying data by time period (ideally to identify patterns of overall market behavior) is difficult using only clustering analysis.

 Ultimately, the main reason for looking for trends over time is to be able to compare time series behavior between different assets.
 While clustering analysis does allow us to categorize behavior at different points in time for a single asset, the main benefit is that it gives another way of comparing different assets - by classifying long term behavior over time.
-Further work will focus on finding clusters of assets rather than clusters of asset states.
+Categorization by period (depression, rececssion, etc.), can furthermore allow you make predictions about what may come next.

 **Discussion**

 There are many variables at play which need to be tweaked to perfection which may be a major hurdle in finding the right patterns.
 There are also many other variables that can be taken into account in the future such as weather, seasonal trends, and any major events which could heavily impact the market.
 We hope to find some patterns which could help analysts predict the state of the market.
-The advantage of using machine learning is being able to go through a large number of data and catch patterns which may not be easily seen by a human eye.
+In a sense, prediction and analysis are complements - whereas analysis derives its conclusions from the bottom up, prediction requires you to take larger patterns into account and simply try out what works.
+However, both are central to making full use of machine learning techniques.

 **Conclusion**

 With the Agglomerative Hierarchical Clustering method, we were able to find 3 clusters that had 70%+ reliability and 30+ associated patterns.
 Although this is a good rate, due to the absence of volume variable in our method, we weren't able to reliably predict any real investment.
 However, analysts could use this data as a supplement to analyses.
 Moving forward, we hope to add volume to our method, which will help us predict future trend better.

+Regression analysis was sufficient for predicting extremely short term trends, but one of its drawbacks was its inability to take long term trends into account.
+In other words, it's "memory" is too short.
+Future attempts at predictions via this method should probably incorporate a LSTM neural network, which is specialized for this problem.
+Furthermore, neural nets allow you to more easily approximate nonlinear functions, which is a class that without a doubt includes the stock market.

+Clustering was a fruitful avenue of investigation.
+We were able to conclude that distinct groups, perhaps analogous to what we normally think of as industries, exist in the stock market.
+These groups are characterized by similar behavior - when one member increases in price, other members are mor likely as well.
+Furthermore, we were able to adapt agglomerative clustering for use in clustering stocks by their correlation over _time_, not just position.
+We also made headway into the question of whether financial history is cyclical (or at lesat predictable at a large scale).
+We found out that there are indeed weak attractor states, namely, the tendencies to either remain at price level around 0 or to erratically fluctuate.
+Both of these clustering investigatoins are relavent to hedging.
+While knowing that company A must go down when company B goes up doesn't tell you who to invest in, it does tell how to invest assuming you want to minimize risk.

 **References**